Need Help Choosing The Right Fuels?

 As a result, the UK government is working on a “green recovery” to reduce CO2 emissions while boosting the economy.

-In addition to the environmental impact of fossil fuels, diesel is becoming increasingly more unstable as a result of an increase in legislated biodegradable content of fuel.
+In addition to the environmental impact of fossil fuels, diesel is becoming increasingly more unstable as a result of an increase in legislated biodegradable content of fuel (usually FAME biodiesel), as many agricultrual professionals have found.
 This makes it prone to accelerated repolymerisation and microbial contamination when left dormant for long periods of time.